wasmerio/winterjs/README.md

 C++ editor setup
 ----------------

-Start by checking out mozilla-unified ([Building Firefox on Linux](https://firefox-source-docs.mozilla.org/setup/linux_build.html) §§ 1 and 2), then create your MOZCONFIG file ([Building and testing SpiderMonkey](https://firefox-source-docs.mozilla.org/js/build.html)).
+Start by checking out mozilla-unified ([Building Firefox on Linux](https://firefox-source-docs.mozilla.org/setup/linux_build.html) §§ 1 and 2).

+**NixOS users:** it’s ok if the bootstrap command fails with a NotImplementedError due to NixOS not being a supported distro.

+Now create your MOZCONFIG file ([Building and testing SpiderMonkey](https://firefox-source-docs.mozilla.org/js/build.html)).
 I recommend (and this guide assumes) that the file is named `debug.mozconfig`, because simple names like `debug` can cause MozconfigFindException problems.
 The file should look like this:

 ```
 # Build only the JS shell